We strive to create a diverse, inclusive, performance-driven culture where all employees thrive and grow. Only

 SETTING ANNUAL GOALS

-to recruit, hire and promote a diverse workforce.
-To measure our progress, we monitor our hiring and promotions using internal
+goals to recruit, hire and promote a diverse workforce.
+To measure our progress, we monitor our hiring and promotions

-placement against opportunities metrics, attrition data and changes in our workforce representation throughout the year.
+using internal placement against opportunities metrics, attrition data and changes in our workforce representation

 To measure placement against opportunities, we determine the availability of women and minorities to fill our U.S.-based

-For workforce representation, we measure change in the representation of women and minorities in the same three employee
+areas.
+For workforce representation, we measure change in the representation of women and minorities in the same

 We evaluate our performance against both metrics annually and consider them inherently linked.
 To receive an "achieves"

-In 2011, the representation of women and minorities in our workforce increased by 0.4 percent, which is within our annual
+In 2012, the representation of women and minorities in our workforce increased by 0.8 percent, which is within

-target range.
-At the same time, our placement against opportunities rate was below our annual internal goal.
-This resulted
+our annual target range.
+At the same time, our placement against opportunities rate was below our annual internal

 As a federal contractor, we have affirmative action plans in place at all our facilities and we monitor them throughout